apenwarr/redo/README.md

 It is almost certainly possible to do it much more nicely than I have, so if you do, please send it in!

+# Is it better to run redo-ifchange once per dependency or just once?

+The obvious way to write a list of dependencies might be something like this:

+	for d in *.c; do
+		redo-ifchange ${d%.c}.o
+	done

+But it turns out that's very non-optimal.
+First of all, it forces all your dependencies to be built in order (redo-ifchange doesn't return until it has finished building), which makes -j parallelism a lot less useful.
+And secondly, it forks and execs redo-ifchange over and over, which can waste CPU time unnecessarily.

+A better way is something like this:

+	for d in *.c; do
+		echo ${d%.c}.o
+	done |
+	xargs redo-ifchange

+That only runs redo-ifchange once (or maybe a few times, if there are really a *lot* of dependencies and xargs has to split it up), which saves fork/exec time and allows for parallelism.

 # If a target didn't change, how do I prevent dependents from being rebuilt?